Yuehan-Wang/yuehan-space/content/posts/smart_dca.md

+---
+title: "Smart DCA: Methodology and Results"
+date: "2025-11-05"
+---
-# Project Smart DCA: Systematizing Emotional Discipline
+# Smart DCA: Methodology and Results

 ## 1. The Core Philosophy